isaacotto/overleaf-dissertation/README.md

-# WT: On the Use and Function of Open Notations
+# Scoring the Unknown: Rethinking Fixity and Openness in Western Art Music Notation

 *This directory is now directly synchronized with Overleaf.*